WindPRO Global Satellite Imagery

 - The European Commission and the European Space Agency are acknowledged for the development and release of the free and open Sentinel-2 data.

-- Developement of this dataset was supported through the InnoWind project (www.innowind.dk), which is co-funded by the Danish Innovation Fund
+- Development and Integration of this dataset into EMD services was co-supported through the InnoWind project ([http://www.innowind.dk www.innowind.dk) which is co-funded by the Danish Innovation Fund

 Proper attribution for this data-set would be: "WindPRO Global Satellite Imagery - 10m by EMD International A/S (Contains modified Copernicus Sentinel data 2016 & 2017)".